CityScienceLab-Shanghai/csl2022-workshop/README.md

-# SoCity Community Action:A New Process for Pro-socialUrban Development
+# SoCity Community Action:A New Process for Pro-social Urban Development

 ![1](assets/1.png)